brakmic/purescript-hoodie/README.md

 npm start
 ```

-After a few moment you'll see a message like this:
+After a few moments you'll see a message like this:

 <img src="http://fs5.directupload.net/images/160306/7w49zjdd.png"/>